Signed in as:

 Ayurvedic practices include herbal remedies, dietary guidelines, yoga, meditation, and detoxification treatments.
 It categorises people into three mind-body types, or doshas (Vata, Pitta, and Kapha), and recommends personalised lifestyle and dietary choices based on individual dosha compositions.

 The live zooms for each programme start at a time during the season when the relevant dosha has started to accumulate.
-This enables us to guide you through dosha pacifying foods and
+This enables us to guide you through dosha pacifying foods and techniques

 The live zooms for each programme start at a time during the season when the relevant dosha has started to accumulate.
 This enables us to guide you through dosha pacifying foods and techniques to feel your very best just when you need it!